act-rules/act-rules.github.io/_rules/audio-as-media-alternative-afb423.md

 ## Expectation 2

-Each target element is labeled as an audio alternative for text on the page by an identifier that is [visible][] and [included in the accessibility tree][].
+Each target element is labeled as an audio alternative for text on the page by content that is [visible][] and [included in the accessibility tree][].

 ## Assumptions